rallies

 AWARDS

 Points are awarded during the year for presentation and rally attendance.
 At the end of the year, we hold an awards presentation and break-up event.
-Trophies presented include achievement and encouragement awards, highest points for the different disciplines at outside events, horse and rider combination and other perpetual trophies.
+Trophies presented include achievement and encouragement awards.

 INSTRUCTORS